 Next, add granulated sugar and…

-…stir until incorporated.
+…stir until combined.

-Eggs and Vanilla:
+Eggs and Vanilla

 To the sugar and butter mixture…